kenfox/csirt-hackathon-flask/README.md

 **Step 2:** Make it executable by typing `chmod +x setup.sh` in the terminal and run the executable by typing `. ./setup.sh`.
 You might be asked to enter your gitlab credentials to clone the repo.
 Wait while the script sets up the environment and installs dependencies for you.

+**Note:** If in case the app requires a package and it is not installed, simply use `pip3 install <package-name>` on the terminal.
+To exit the virtual environment, type `deactivate` on the terminal.

 ## Details about This Toy App